 What is the environmental impact of the exotic pet trade?

-lucrative, and often the mother is killed in order to take her young, further increasing the extinction rate of many already endangered animals.
+It is also the capture of baby animals that is the most lucrative, and often the mother is killed in order to take her young, further increasing the extinction rate of many already endangered animals.

 How are most exotic animals sold to the public?